Millbrook School: Environmental Stewardship

 Environmental Stewardship is one of the five core values of Millbrook School and the school has contributed in many ways with having Trevor Zoo on campus, building solar panels that will source and generate electricity for the entire campus, and building school's architecture with LEED certification.

-Trevor Zoo
+Trevor-Lovejoy Zoo

-Trevor Zoo is the only zoo in the United States that is located inside a high school.
-The founder of the zoo was Frank Trevor, the first biology teacher at the school.
-The zoo houses 180 exotic and indigenous animals representing 80 different species, 10 of them endangered.
+Trevor-Lovejoy Zoo is the only zoo in the United States that is located inside a high school.
+The founder of the zoo was Frank Trevor, the first biology teacher at the school who arrived in 1936 and started the zoo with his students.
+The zoo houses 170 exotic and indigenous animals representing 70 different species, 10 of them endangered.
 It is accredited by the AZA, the Associations of Zoos and Aquariums.
 Millbrook students participate with care of the wildlife in the zoo.
-A curriculum called Zoo community service, mandatory for 9th graders, encourages students to engage in animal husbandry, diet preparation, and veterinary medicine.
+A curriculum called Zoo community service encourages students to engage in animal husbandry, diet preparation, and veterinary medicine.

+The zoo was renamed as the Trevor-Lovejoy Zoo in June of 2025 to honor and celebrate Dr. Thomas Lovejoy, the world-renowned conservation biologist who graduated from Millbrook in 1959 and credited the zoo with directly influencing his career path and mission to help protect the world's biodiversity.